NullDev/tldr-extension/README.md

 <hr>

-## :lock: Data Protextion Disclaimer
+## :lock: Data Protection Disclaimer

 This extension does not store any personal data.
 However website content that might include personal data is sent to Google Gemini AI when a question is submitted.